 Our obligations to you

 - When you ask for permission to carry out an improvement or alteration to your home, we must give permission unless we have good reason not to do so.
-Where permission is withheld, we will explain why.
+Where permission is withheld, we'll explain why.

 Your obligations to us